Frequently Asked Questions

 Estate Tax for Foreigners with U.S. Situs Properties

-If a non-US individual has properties that are situated in the US at the time of their death, such properties should be included in their gross estate and the transfer of such properties is taxable by the US government.
-Thus, for non-US individuals, to plan for their future US estate tax, it is important to determine whether their US-related properties are considered as US-situated properties.
+Suppose a non-US individual has properties that are situated in the US at the time of their death.
+In that case, such properties should be included in their gross estate, and the transfer of such properties is taxable by the US government.
+Thus, for non-US individuals to plan for their future US estate tax, it is crucial to determine whether their US-related properties are considered US-situated properties.

 Situs of Properties